Connect with us

 The property management contract ensures both parties are aware of and in agreement with their role in the tenancy agreement.
 Remember, tenancy agreements are governed by law to protect the tenant, and if you choose to manage the tenancy, you will need to understand and abide by its terms.

-One of the key benefits of outsourcing to a property management company is managing the tenant according to the tenancy agreement lies with them and not you!
+One of the key benefits of outsourcing to a property management company is that the legal responsibilities of managing the tenant according to the tenancy agreement lie with them and not you.
+This can provide a sense of security and relief, knowing that these legal aspects are being handled by professionals.

 It is the property manager’s role to take care of the following: